Free Diamond Mine slot

 The theme is of the Californian Gold Rush though as opposed to Bonanza's Australian one and the Miner looks more like a garden gnome or one of Snow White's Seven Dwarfs and that is further augmented by the rather juvenile appearance of the game - perhaps it is made with the Scandinavian market in mind?
 If it were possible, the constant American-sounding banjo music is even more irritating than it is on Bonanza and the sadists have likewise made it impossible to silence it without turning the sounds off altogether.

-Okay, so that's a minus for the appearance and soundtrack but it goes without saying that the game's math model and mechanic is a huge and proven success and there is one quite significant difference which I alluded to in the introduction.
-On the Diamond Mine slot you can randomly see stacks of TNT Barrels overlaid on the reels from just one or two positions to stacks on 4 or more reels.
+Okay, so that's a minus for the appearance and soundtrack but it goes without saying that the game's math model and mechanic are a huge and proven success and there is one quite significant difference which I alluded to in the introduction.
+On the Diamond Mine slot, you can randomly see stacks of TNT Barrels overlaid on the reels from just one or two positions to stacks on 4 or more reels.
 These explode to reveal an identical symbol which may or may not help you get a large win, especially as they can be diamonds on occasion but not Wilds or scatters.

 Diamond Mine slot cannot be faulted for design or mechanic as it's already a popular game in its original form.
 The mystery TNT Barrels are also quite important as they make the game's overall RTP 96.43% which is an improvement over Bonanza's 96.00%.
-There is one huge drawback which concerns me as an ardent fan of the original Bonanza though - the symbols are too hard to distinguish from each other and the appearance is a blurry mess as a result.
+There is one huge drawback that concerns me as an ardent fan of the original Bonanza though - the symbols are too hard to distinguish from each other and the appearance is a blurry mess as a result.